austinzheng/Cormorant/README.md

 * `read` does not take an optional argument representing a reader object.
 * `char-escape-string` returns `nil` for the `\formfeed` and `\backspace` arguments, since Swift does not recognize the `\f` and `\b` escape sequences.
 * Regex support follows Cocoa conventions, since `NSRegularExpression` is very different from `java.util.pattern.Regex` and `java.util.pattern.Match`. `re-iterate` provides an idiomatic wrapper for `enumerateMatchesInString:options:range:usingBlock:`.
+* Once a namespace has been marked for deletion using '.ns-remove', all its aliases are automatically unregistered, and new aliases or refers can no longer be set for it.

 License